NEW YORK CITY

 AND reset dates

 Harlem Blues Project specializes in soulful New York blues with a twist!
-The band features blues masters Jerry Dugger, Junior Mack, and Barry Harrison plus a revolving cast of NYC's finest blues musicians including Bill Sims Jr., Michael Hill, Irving Louis Lattin and Solomon Hicks.
+The band features blues masters Jerry Dugger, Junior Mack, and Barry Harrison, plus a revolving cast of NYC's finest blues musicians, including Bill Sims Jr., Michael Hill, Irving Louis Lattin, and Solomon Hicks.

 Save Up To $29

 Josh and Brennan are about to get married in Palm Springs on a lovely Saturday afternoon.
-However, the night before becomes a drunken, drug-fueled scream riot, because their friend Gerry has arrived, furious that their invitation says "please refrain from wearing bright colors or bold patterns."
+However, the night before becomes a drunken, drug-fueled riot because their friend Gerry has arrived, furious that their invitation says, "Please refrain from wearing bright colors or bold patterns."
 In the struggle for equality, what do we really want?
 What do we lose?
 And is there any cocaine left?

 Based on the critically acclaimed play that inspired the now classic film, this streetwise musical will take you to the stoops of the Bronx in the 1960s — where a young man is caught between the father he loves and the mob boss he'd love to be.
-Featuring an original doo-wop score, this is a tale about respect, loyalty, love and above all else: family.
+Featuring an original doo-wop score, this is a tale about respect, loyalty, love, and above all else, family.

 Save up to 35%